IPA.CONF(5) IPA.CONF(5)

 of their names (macro variable ${$} is expanded to single character

-the string).
-Since the value of its check_next_rulepat is ``yes'' then
+`$').
+Since the value of its check_next_rulepat is ``yes'', then next

-rules with ``client'' substring at the beginning of their names.
+with ``client'' substring at the beginning of their names.

-Gathering statistics from several rules.
+Gathering statistics from rules

 times it is necessary to summarize statistics from several rules and it